luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

             )
             (GreaterThan
                (Variable "dogs_weight_node")
-               (Number 15)
+               (Number 10)
             )
          )
          (Variable "dog_node")
       )
    )

-We found Fluffy!
+We found Fido!

-Now, let's go over the new Link types I just introduced, and I'll explain the query along the way.
+Now, let's go over the Links we just used, and I'll explain the query along the way.

-QueryLink
+QueryLink to Discard Intermediate Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:code:`QueryLink` is another way to execute a query.
-It is just like the :code:`MeetLink` atom, that we used in the previous examples, except that :code:`QueryLink` allows us to declare the format for the query results.
+Last time we encountered :code:`QueryLink` we used it as a way to execute additional operations on our query result.
+Here we are using it to specify which portion of the query results we are interested in.
 To understand this better, try this nearly identical version of the query using :code:`MeetLink` instead of :code:`QueryLink`.

 .. code-block:: scheme